Historical Football Kits

 After losing their place in the Football League, Alex competed in the Combination, Lancashire, Birmingham & District and Central Leagues before they returned to the Football League in 1921 as founder members of the new Division Three (North).

-While the club's achievements may be modest, the consistency of the board's management must be acknowledged.
-In 2006, Dario Gradi was not only the League's longest serving manager but probably the most admired citizen of Crewe.
+While the club's achievements may be modest, the consistency of the board's approach must be acknowledged.
+In 2007, Dario Gradi was appointed Technical Director, having become the longest serving manager in the Football League after 24 years in sole charge.
+He had a second spell as manager between 2009 and 2011.

 Sources